deepseek-ai-chat/deepseek-chrome/README.md

 1️⃣ **Download the Extension** – Click the **Install Now** button above or visit the [Chrome Web Store](https://chromewebstore.google.com/detail/deepseek-ai/npphdmcakmfhllhblkealgkeefamebih).
 2️⃣ **Add to Your Browser** – Follow the simple installation steps.
-3️⃣ **Start Using DeepSeek AI** – Click the extension icon to begin leveraging AI in your workflow.
+3️⃣ **Start Using DeepSeek** – Click the extension icon to begin leveraging in your workflow.

 ---

-## 🚀 DeepSeek AI – Your AI Companion for Productivity
+## 🚀 DeepSeek AI – Your Companion for Productivity

 ### 🔹 Core Features

-DeepSeek AI offers a robust **AI-powered toolkit** for professionals, developers, and researchers looking to optimize their work.
+DeepSeek offers a robust **AI-powered toolkit** for professionals, developers, and researchers looking to optimize their work.

-- **Smart AI Chat** – Get detailed answers, insights, and automated responses in real time.
+- **Smart Chat** – Get detailed answers, insights, and automated responses in real time.
-- **AI Coding Assistant** – Receive suggestions, debugging help, and optimized code snippets.
+- **Coding Assistant** – Receive suggestions, debugging help, and optimized code snippets.
 - **Research & Data Analysis** – Extract information from large text sources quickly and accurately.
-- **AI Writing Enhancement** – Improve grammar, sentence structure, and content flow.
+- **Writing Enhancement** – Improve grammar, sentence structure, and content flow.
 - **Process Automation** – Automate daily tasks, from email drafting to data processing.

 ---

 ## 📚 Practical Use Cases

-### 🔹 AI-Assisted Development
+### 🔹 DeepSeek-Assisted Development

 DeepSeek AI is an invaluable **coding assistant** that helps developers:
 - Identify and fix programming errors.